oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

     ![SQL Script Results](images/successful.png " ")

 ## Task 2: Create Multiple Application Users
-Workspace administrators can create new user accounts one at a time, or create multiple accounts in a single operation.
+Workspace administrators can create new user accounts one at a time or create multiple accounts in a single operation.

-To create multiple user accounts simultaneously:
+To create multiple users accounts simultaneously:

-1. At the top of the Workspace home page, Under Administration and Click **Manage Users and Groups**.
+1. At the top of the Workspace home page, under Administration, click **Manage Users and Groups**.

    ![Administration](images/manage-users.png " ")